ziopod/Tanuki/README.md

 # Tanuki
-A MVVM Flatfile CMS for Kohana
+A ready to use MVVM Flatfile CMS.

+Tanuki use :

+ - Kohana, a pretty simple PHP framework
+ - Tanuki-core, provide a pre-build MVVM design pattern : routes, controller, View models and Flatfiles models for basic editorial usages.
+ - Kostache, a Mustache module for Kohana
+ - Flatfile, a Flatfile ORM system.

 ## Installation
 For dependencies, please use [Composer](https://getcomposer.org/).